 Townships are 36 miles square, 6 miles on each side, and are located within quadrangles.
 There are 16 townships in each quadrangle.
 Township locations are identified by tier or township lines and ranges.
 Township lines run parallel to the baseline, from east to west, defining how far north and south of the baseline a township is located.
 Range lines run parallel to the principal meridian and determine how far east and west the township is of that meridian.

 Townships are then broken down into “sections,” which are 36 blocks, each being 1 square mile.
 Remember, a township is 6 miles by 6 miles.
 Each section is numbered, starting at the top right corner and going back and forth, left to right, in a serpentine pattern.
-One section is 1 mile, or 640 acres square, so it still covers a large piece of land and must be divided again.
+One section is 1 mile or 640 square acres, so it still covers a large piece of land and must be divided again.

 Putting it Together